azarketa/Thermodynamics-theoretical-pills/source/Humid_air.md

 - The $P_{\text{v}}$ value, which was unknown initially, can be determined by going to the $P-v-T$ tables and reading the saturation pressure that corresponds to the temperature at which the first dew drops have formed.
 - Likewise, the saturation pressure for the initial temperature can be obtained equally, as the initial temperature has been registered by the thermometer.
 As the water vapor pressure at the initial state equals the saturation pressure determined when the dew drops have begun to form, the two pressure values present in {eq}`eq_relative_humidity` are known; the relative humidity, $\phi$, can hence be obatined.

 The procedure described above corresponds to a set of operations that, given an initial thermodynamic state, determine a unique value for the temperature at which the dew drops are formed.
 Accordingly, such a temperature can be used as a descriptive indicator of thermodynamic states.
 Any such descriptor, which is uniquely defined by a set of operations, is what adopts the name of **property** on physical grounds.
 As such, the mentioned temperature constitutes a thermodynamic property of the air-water mixture, and merits a name different from the **dry-bulb temperature** employed for denoting the more usual measurements of the thermometer used in the experiment.
-By convention, the newly descriped property is named the **dew-point temperature**, and is symbolysed by $T_{\text{dp}}$.
+By convention, the newly described property is named the **dew-point temperature**, and is symbolysed by $T_{\text{dp}}$.
 Its mathematical definition reads:

 ```{math}
 :label: eq_dew_point_temperature